Larmor precession in strongly correlated itinerant electron systems: Methods

-To be more explicit, it is convenient to perform the analysis for the susceptibility on the Matsubara frequencies.
+The frequency structure of the Larmor precession follows directly from the equation of motion.
+Here, we derive the magnitude of the susceptibility in the Matsubara formalism.
 The susceptibility is known to decay algebraically at large Matsubara frequencies and the prefactors of this asymptotic decay are given by commutation relations~\cite{Hugel16,Krien17}.
-For a general sussceptibility $\chi^{AB}$, the leading asymptotic Matsubara decay (first moment) is determined by the commutator $[A,B]$, i.e., $i\omega_m \chi^{AB}(i\omega_m) \rightarrow \av{\left[ A,B\right]}$ for $|\omega_m| \rightarrow \infty$.
+For a general susceptibility $\chi^{AB}$, the leading asymptotic Matsubara decay (first moment) is determined by the commutator $[A,B]$, i.e., $i\omega_m \chi^{AB}(i\omega_m) \rightarrow \av{\left[ A,B\right]}$ for $|\omega_m| \rightarrow \infty$.
 The relevant case for us is $[S^x,S^y]=iS^z$,

 For $\chi^{S^x S^x}$ and $\chi^{S^z S^z}$, where $A=B$, this commutator vanishes and the next term in the asymptotic expansion is $(i\omega_m)^2 \chi^{AB}(i\omega_m) \rightarrow -\av{\left[[ A,H],B]\right]}$.
 Since $H$ appears linearly, the high frequency tail coefficient can be decomposed into contributions from the interaction, the dispersion and the Zeeman field.
 In the present case, the interaction does not contribute, while the dispersion leads to a coefficient related to $\partial^2 \epsilon_k/\partial k^2$ and is the same for $\chi^{S^x S^x}$ and $\chi^{S^z S^z}$.
 This term is $\mathbf{q}$-dependent with a vanishing value at $\mathbf{q}=0$.
 Finally, the Zeeman field is not relevant for $\chi^{S^z S^z}$ but is relevant for $\chi^{S^x S^x}$, where it creates a local term (independent of $\mathbf{q}$).
 Since this is the only contribution at $\mathbf{q}=0$, using $[[S^x,-B S^z],S^x]=iB[S^y,S^x] = B S^z$, we get